 You can use pretty much any kind of mushroom that you want with this recipe.
 I like to use basic cremini or button mushrooms, because they’re affordable, you can find them at any store, and they stand up to the strong flavors in this soup.
 Shiitake mushrooms are also a great option if you prefer a meatier, earthier flavor.

-Here’s how to make this healthy soup recipe.
+Here’s how to make one of my favorite Thai soup recipes.
 As you can see, it’s very easy to make.

 - Cook the chicken.
 Heat the oil in a pot, then add the chicken, green onions, ginger, and curry paste.
 Sauté until fragrant, which should be 1-2 minutes.